VAIL — An avalanche in the East Vail Chutes has left the 24-year-old grandson of Vail’s founder dead.

 Tony Seibert, of Vail, died in the slide, which happened shortly after 11:30 a.m.
 Tuesday, according to Eagle County Coroner Kara Bettis.
 Seibert is the grandson of Vail founder Pete Seibert.

 Three other skiers were injured in the avalanche and have been released from the hospital, according to the Eagle County Sheriff’s Office.

 Bettis said the cause of death will be determined after an autopsy Wednesday.

 The East Vail Chutes is an out-of-bounds area accessible through a gate from the lift-served area of Vail Mountain.
-It is popular with backcountry skiers, but has been the site of eight avalanche fatalities in the last three decades.
+It is popular with backcountry skiers but has been the site of numerous avalanche fatalities over the years.

-Logan said the Colorado Avalanche Information Center has a team of forecasters heading out to the site of Tuesday’s slide today to gather facts and information about the incident, and will publish a full report in the coming days.
+Logan said the Colorado Avalanche Information Center has a team of forecasters heading out to the site of today’s slide on Wednesday to gather facts and information about the incident.

 Five people have died in avalanches in Colorado, Wyoming and Montana in the last two weeks.